tavaa/STATISTICAL_METHODS_24_25/final_project_groupM/README.md

 1. **Clone or Download the Repository**

-   Once the repository is uploaded to GitHub, clone or download it to your local machine.
+   Clone or download it to your local machine.

 2. **Create a Virtual Environment for your project**